chiragjp/quantvoe/README.md

 ![VoE pipeline](../main/images/FIG_overview.png)

 Overview of the algorithmic approach.

 A) VoE takes three types of input data, all in the form of pairs of dataframes, either at the command line or in an interactive R session: 1) a single dependent variable and multiple independent variables, 2) multiple dependent variables, or 3) multiple datasets.
 The first column of the independent AND dependent dataframes must correspond to subject of sample IDs, and the independent dataframe must also contain a column corresponding to the primary variable of interest.
+In the event that the user passes multiple datasets (with a independent and dependent variable dataframe for each one), a meta-analysis will be run as part of the initial association step.

 B) There are 4 main steps -- checking the input data, computing initial univariate associations, computing vibrations across possible adjusters, and quantifying how adjuster presence/absence correlates to changes in the primary association of interest.

 ### Command line